Warriors coach Steve Kerr: Why we won't visit the White House

 - After Trump feud, Kerr says "the whole dynamic" of the traditional White House visit has "shifted entirely"

-(CNN)Editors Note: The #AxeFiles airs tomorrow night at 7 ET.
+(CNN)Editors Note: The #AxeFiles airs tonight at 7 ET.

 Ahead of the Golden State Warriors' trip to Washington, coach Steve Kerr told CNN's David Axelrod that a "human respect issue" was part of the reason he and his team won't be making the traditional White House visit to celebrate their NBA championship win.